Looking for the best restaurants in Atlantic Beach, NC to enjoy during your beach trip?

 They don’t take reservations, so on summer nights, you can spot locals and tourists alike lining up in the parking lot before opening in order to get in for dinner.

-Their menu is famously eclectic–our last dinner there featured steamed pork dumplings, meatloaf, scallops, and cobbler, among other things–and everything is fantastic.
+Their menu is famously eclectic–one of our dinners there featured steamed pork dumplings, meatloaf, scallops, and cobbler, among other things–and everything is fantastic.

-The restaurant is located on the water (sound side), so you can enjoy a view and evening breeze on the dock while waiting for your table.
+The restaurant is located on the water (sound side), so you can enjoy a view and evening breeze on the dock while waiting for your table–and depending on where you’re seated, from your table!

 4 Corners Diner